 JSON

-A small utility can be used to obtain the parameters of a JSON.
+A small utility can be used to get JSON parameters.

 curl --header "Content-Type: application/json" \